Current Research Topics:

 Can Shao*, Jun Li**, and Ying Cheng (2015) Detection of Test Speededness Using Change-Point Analysis, Psychometrika, Accepted. (* Shao is master's student of Li; Li is a corresponding author.)

 Lynn Roy, Serene J Samyesudhas, Martin Carrasco, Jun Li, Stancy Joseph, Richard Dahl, and Karen D Cowden Dahl (2014) ARID3B increases ovarian tumor burden and is associated with a cancer stem cell gene signature, Oncotarget, 5 (18): 8355-8366.

-Miranda Burnette, Teresa Brito-Robinson, Jun Li*, and Jeremiah Zartman* (2014) An inverse small molecule screen to design a chemically defined medium supporting long-term growth of Drosophila cell lines, Molecular BioSystems, 10(10): 2713-2723. (* joint corresponding authors)
+Miranda Burnette, Teresa Brito-Robinson, Jun Li*, and Jeremiah Zartman (2014) An inverse small molecule screen to design a chemically defined medium supporting long-term growth of Drosophila cell lines, Molecular BioSystems, 10(10): 2713-2723. (*: Li is a corresponding author.)

 Alayne Brunner*, Jun Li*, Xiangqian Guo, Sushama Varma, Shirley Zhu, Rui Li, Robert Tibshirani, and Robert B West (2014) A shared transcriptional program in early breast neoplasias despite genetic and clinical distinctions, Genome Biology, 15(5): R71. (* joint first authors)

 Chunlei Li, Jun Li, Holly V Goodson, and Mark S Alber (2014) Microtubule dynamic instability: the role of cracks between protofilaments, Soft Matter, 10(20): 2069-2080.